maze logo

 Some research methods, such as UX surveys and user interviews, can be used in both generative and evaluative research, depending on the context and goals.

-5 Key evaluative research methods
+Key methods in evaluative research (with examples)

 “Evaluation research can start as soon as you understand your user’s needs,” says Mithila.
 Here are five typical UX research methods to include in your evaluation research process: